HarshadRanganathan/helm-aws-istio-service-mesh/README.md

 ## Automatic Sidecar Injection

-To inject sidecar to any of the new pods that get created, set istio-injection=enabled to the namespace.
+To inject sidecar to any of the new pods that get created, set label `istio-injection=enabled` to the namespace.

 ```
 kubectl label namespace <namespace> istio-injection=enabled --overwrite